 For students registered in credit courses, the College provides accident insurance in a designated amount of $3,000 for injuries sustained while participating in College-sponsored activities.
 Student organization, intramural and recreational sports activities are excluded from coverage.
 This accident insurance is excess insurance, meaning all other valid and collectible medical insurance must be utilized prior to the consideration of this insurance.
 It is intended to fill in the gaps (pay for deductibles, co-pays or other eligible expenses) up to the accident policy limit.
 In the absence of other insurance, this insurance becomes primary.
 Coverage is provided at no cost to the student.
 It is not intended to replace insurance coverage students may already have.
 Students should review their own coverage.
 The master insurance policy issued to Ivy Tech is on file at Systems Office.
 The description of the hazards insured, benefits and exclusions is controlled by the master policy.
 Students with questions may contact the Office of Student Affairs.

-The Ivy Tech Community College Alumni Association inspires alumni to be engaged in the life of Ivy Tech Community College and to support and advance its vision of Changing Lives, Making Indiana Great.
+The Ivy Tech Community College Alumni Association inspires alumni to be engaged in the life of Ivy Tech Community College and to support and advance its vision.
 Membership is open to all graduates and former students who have completed six (6) credit hours at Ivy Tech Community College.
 For more information, visit IvyTech.edu/alumni.

 Ivy Tech Community College is committed to providing a safe and secure environment for our campus community.
 For security information, safety improvements, and other publicly available data visit IvyTech.edu/security-safety.